 DVI staff must authorize this service under an IPE, using title I funds, in accordance with this policy.
-DVI staff must document the progress and outcomes of this milestone and any additional documentation, as appropriate, in VICR and in the hard file.
+DVI staff must document the progress and outcomes of this milestone and any additional documentation, as appropriate, in the case record.

 19.8 Job Placement - Milestone #3